Bhaskar1612/CIFAR-10_Model/README.md

 The CIFAR-10 dataset is publicly available and can be downloaded from the CIFAR-10 website.
 The dataset is divided into 50,000 training images and 10,000 test images.

 ## Model Architecture
 The model consists of several convolutional layers, max-pooling layers, and fully connected layers.
-The architecture can be summarized as follows:
+The architecture cinvolves:

-Convolutional Layer
-ReLU Activation
-Max Pooling
-Convolutional Layer
+- Convolutional Layer
-ReLU Activation
+- ReLU Activation
-Max Pooling
+- Max Pooling
-Fully Connected Layer
-ReLU Activation
+- Batch Normalisation
-Fully Connected Layer
+- Fully Connected Layer
-Softmax Output
+- Softmax Output

 ## Installation
 To run this project, you'll need to have Python and the following libraries installed:

-PyTorch
+- PyTorch
-torchvision
+- torchvision
-numpy
+- numpy
-matplotlib
+- matplotlib

 pip install torch torchvision numpy matplotlib